To view our openings for the division of Infectious Diseases, please see the listings below:

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy.

-The Division of Infectious Diseases in the Department of Medicine at the David Geffen School of Medicine at UCLA is seeking applicants for a Health Sciences Clinical position at the Instructor, Assistant, Associate and Full Professor ranks, who is interested in full-time academic clinical practice in transplant infectious diseases.
+The Division of Infectious Diseases in the Department of Medicine at the David Geffen School of Medicine at UCLA is seeking applicants for a Health Sciences Clinical position at the Instructor, Assistant, Associate or full Professor ranks, who is interested in full-time academic clinical practice in transplant infectious diseases.
 The position involves inpatient and outpatient ID at the Ronald Reagan UCLA Medical Center and UCLA Santa Monica Medical Center encompassing a range of patient populations including immunocompromised patients with a focus on transplant recipients.
 Opportunities for interdisciplinary collaboration, clinical research, and resident and fellow teaching are available.
 Transplant/Infectious Disease experience preferred.
-An M.D. is required.
-Candidates must be BC/BE Infectious Disease specialist and CA medical licensed/licensable.
+An M.D. or D.O. is required.
+Candidates must be a board eligible or board certified Infectious Disease specialist and California medical licensed/licensable.

 The shared values of the DGSOM are expressed in the Cultural North Star, which was developed by members of our community and affirms our unswerving commitment to doing what’s right, making things better, and being kind.
 These are the standards to which we hold ourselves, and one another.
 Please read more about this important DGSOM program at https://medschool.ucla.edu/cultural-north-star.